rupeshparab/js-test/readme.md

 ## Submitting the code

-Once you've completed the code and passed the tests, please follow these instructions:
+Once you've completed the code and passed the tests, you have a few options:

-- Remove all comments from the `index.js` file (instructions, notes, etc.)
-- For sharing the code you have a few options:
 - Send us the `index.js` file as an attachment in your application
-  - Send us a link to a Gist on GitHub with the contents of your file
+- Send us a link to a Gist on GitHub with the contents of your `index` file
 - **Do not make a pull request to origin**

-- Once we've received your submission, we will send you our own solution to the task for you to review.
+Once we've received your submission, we will send you our own solution to the task for you to review.

-- If you are selected, we will contact you for a brief interview.
-- You will likely begin with your first assignment right there and then.
+If you are selected, we will contact you for a brief interview.
+You will likely begin with your first assignment right there and then.

-## Thanks!